argent0/site-source/_posts/2014-04-01-reporting-probabilities-carefully.markdown

 For the case of $\eta = 0.01$, $p = 0.005$.

-In other words if you want to overestimate $p$ only $1$ every $100$ times, you should say that it's value is $p = 0.005$.
+In other words if you want to overestimate $p$ only $1$ every $100$ times, you should say that its value is $p = 0.005$.
 Given your experience of one reply in two emails.
 This value of $p$ implies that you should send about $920$ emails to recieve at least one answer $99$ of $100$ times you send a bunch.